 A simple truth, an eternal truth, yet we often miss this.

 We make hue and cry, “He abused me, he beat me, he defeated me, he robbed me”.
 Then we retaliate.
 We try to set right hatred with hatred.
 Tit for tat.
 Misleading texts describe hateful retaliation as bravery.
 It is like trying to put off fire with fire.

 Look around.
 Is there a single instant in the entire history of humanity where hatred cancelled hatred causing peace to bloom?
 No. When someone settles score with his enemy, the enemy gets even more angry and retaliates back.
 This goes on in an endless loop giving solace to none.
 People fight.
 Religions fight.
 Nations fight.
-At best there is the peace of a cold war – where outwardly there is inaction, but inwardly fear looms large.
+At best there is the peace of a cold war – where outwardly there is inaction, but inwardly fear and anxiety looms large, in anticipation a catastrophe..
 Both parties hold back just out of the fear of the opponent.
 That is not real peace.
 Even if you crush your opponents, the peace that comes is short-lived and shadowed by the fear of when and by whom is retaliation.
 Only fools can sleep peacefully after hurting others.

 The only way to truly dissolve hatred is through non-hatred – through tolerance, forgiveness, loving kindness and mutual understanding.
 Hatred is a disease – a contagious disease.
 It is fuelled by one’s pain and dissatisfaction.
 The ignorant mind soon finds someone as the cause of one’s pain and takes hateful retaliation.
 Due to inner weakness and the lack of clarity, confused energies pour out as hatred and violence.
 A turbulent mind thinks in confused ways and never finds a better way out.

 Only a fool can sleep peacefully after harming others.
 Harm do not settle conflicts.